 Many soldiers made the mistake of thinking the cut-off point for the end of the marriage is the date of separation, where in fact the date of divorce is the date that matters most, so beware of the financial implications of a divorce after a long separation.

-How Much Will You Lose?
+Divorce and Your Military Pension – How Much Will I Lose?

 The Veterans UK [previously the Armed Forces Pension Scheme] guidance states that you may be required to share anything between 1% and 100% of your military pension with your former spouse.
 As there are so many variables, it is essential to seek expert legal advice sooner rather than later.